Kong/docs.konghq.com/app/plugins/aws-lambda.md

 ## Status
 ### Working
-- Add plugin to api
 - Specify IAM credentials in Authorization Basic header of api to lambda
-- Specify region, function name, in aws-lambda://\<region>/\<function_name> api upstream_url
+- Specify region, function name, and qualifier in aws-lambda://\<region>/\<function_name>[?qualifier=$LATEST] api upstream_url
 - Specify body in config
-- Return response value
 - Return appropriate error response on request if api.upstream_url is *not* aws-lambda://region/func
 - Merging of query parameters from api to lambda payload
 - Merging of body from api to lambda
 - Error handling
-- Supports for IAM Instance Role authentication
+- IAM Instance Role authentication

 ### ToDo
-- Allow sepecifying qualifier, invocation type, log type and client context declaratively in aws-lambda schemed upstream_url of parent api
+- Allow sepecifying invocation type, and log type declaratively in aws-lambda schemed upstream_url of parent api
 - Add support for logging?
-- Add support for client context?
-- Add support for qualifier
 - Rewrite as *pure* nginx request to aws-lambda (i.e. without capturing and/or making origin request via resty) -- is this possible?
 - Add support for other invocation types? (does this even make sense?)